Create a multilingual site

 When you click on the preset settings and go to "Language" you can select how the languages should be displayed:

-You can choose between country code, glags or writing out the language:
+You can choose between flags, country code, or text.

 URLs and "hreflang"